Fryuni/easygoogle/README.md

     appname='Google Client Library - Python', # Optional.
 Used to identify the credentials file saved user='', # Optional.
 Used to identify the credentials file saved app_dir='.', # Path to create subdir '.credentials' and store credentials files.
-Defaults to current working directory flags=None, # Argparser parsed arguments with easygoogle.argparser as parent.
-Should be defined whenever the main program uses argparser manualScopes=[] # Manually defined scopes for authorization.
-Used in Single Sign-On with servers that support OAuth authentication
+Defaults to current working directory manualScopes=[], # Manually defined scopes for authorization.
+Used in Single Sign-On with servers that support OAuth authentication hostname='localhost', # Where to open authentication flow server port=8080, # Which port to open authentication flow server in )
-)

 # Build API as the authenticated user